SergioCoboLopez/ELN_Sergio/docs/september/index.md

 -I had a conversation with Forest about the P.H.A.G.E.S. goals.
 He proposes to measure concentrations (of bacteria, phages, fish...) in biomass and not items.
 I thought this was a bad idea, but today I understood that he proposes to measure bacteria, phages, algae etc in $$mol/m^3$$.
 That makes more sense to me.
 More specifically he says:
 Pools are measured in $$g/m^3$$ and "things" $$mol/g$$.
 Then you can do the conversion to $$mol/m^3$$

+## September 27

+-I read part of the paper for the Journal club.
+It seems an interesting technic for sequencing.
+They do an algorithm for Alignment Free (AF) for sequence analysis.
+Apparently, these algorithms are based in analyzing small reads of DNA called k-mers, where k represents the length of the read.
+The algorithm chooses the optimal k (the one that gives more accurately results, from what I understood).
+Then, it builds a matrix of $$2^k x 2^k$$ dimensions.
+The matrix is squeezed to $$nxn$$ dimensions with a statistical calculations (squared average), and then they convert the reduced matrix into a vector.
+-Each genome (I suppose) can be compared to others via a vectorial product.
+From that, they extract the similarity and make phylogenetic assignments.
+I need to keep reading the results.

+-I tried to calculate the equilibrium concentrations of the coinfection model